Categories

 Option buyers purchase put and call options to increase return or insure against loss.

-If the option buyer was short stock, he or she would buy a call to hedge upside exposure.
+If the option buyer were short stock, he or she would buy a call to hedge upside exposure.

-If the option buyer was long stock, he or she would buy a put to hedge downside exposure.
+If the option buyer were long stock, he or she would buy a put to hedge downside exposure.

-The counterparty in this transaction writes options in exchange for a premium derived from factors such as the spot and strike price, time to maturity, volatility, as well as the rate of interest.
+The counterparty in this transaction writes options in exchange for a premium derived from factors such as the spot and strike price, time to maturity, volatility, and interest rate.

 Option buyers pay sellers to cover their losses past a certain level and time.